Head-on collisions of $\ell$-boson stars: Results

 Rotations $R_y$ of the initial data cause slightly larger differences in the waveforms than the $R_z$ cases.
 This is consistent with the fact, already pointed out, that unexpected dynamics on the $m=0$ scalar field may occur, essentially because $R_y$, unlike $R_z$, modifies the distribution of all the individual fields of the rotated star and not only the $m=\pm 1$ modes.

 The GW signals just discussed can be compared with the ones previously presented for coherent (aligned) superposition and the incoherent one.
-For example, comparing the upper right panel of Fig. \ref{fig:GWl1} and \ref{fig:GWl1_na}, one observes that at the level of the GWs, the coherent-incoherent distinction is subdominant with respect to the alignment of the stars.
+For example, comparing the upper right panel of Fig. \ref{fig:GWl1} and \ref{fig:GWl1_na}, one observes that at the level of the GWs.
 We remark that in hypothetical astrophysical scenarios an exact alignment should be accidental, and the generic case should be of misaligned stars.
 Concerning the end state, however, it is unclear if the coherence could have a greater importance than the relative alignment of the stars.